dfandrich/rmtools/README.md

 ```

 Each line of input consists of space-separated project, package and URL strings
-(each field can be double-quoted to embed a space).
-If the project doesn't
+(each field can be single or double-quoted to embed a space).
+If the project
-already contain any package in the given distro, then release-monitoring.org is
+doesn't already contain any package in the given distro, then
-searched for a project with the given project name and homepage URL.
-If one is
+release-monitoring.org is searched for a project with the given project name
-found, the given package is added to the project.
-If not, the line is skipped
+and homepage URL.
+If one is found, the given package is added to the project.
-and nothing is added.
+If not, the line is skipped and nothing is added.

 This input data is generally available in distributions' package metadata.
 For
 example, a simple way of generating it with an RPM-based distribution is with